abdelq/d3-graph/README.md

 Note that the JavaScript file uses ES6 syntax, so would need to modify it manually or transpile it to target more browsers.

+This also could be done relatively easily without using D3.

 ## Example

 https://i.imgur.com/gc1RuZQ.mp4